The mestiza muse

 2. Detangling: Invest in a wide-toothed comb, detangling brush, or use your fingers to gently detangle your hair, starting from the tips and working your way up to the roots.

-4. Say No to Heat: Excessive heat can lead to dryness and damage.
+4. Say No to Heat: Excessive heat can cause dryness and damage.
 Embrace your natural curls and limit the use of heat styling tools.

 5. Condition/Deep Conditioning Ritual: Treat your curls to a deep conditioning treatment when needed.
 This helps restore moisture and enhances the elasticity of your hair.
-Note: Every curly head doesn’t need to deep condition on a weekly basis.
+Note: Every curly head doesn’t need to be deep conditioned every week.

-6. Plop, Don’t Rub: After washing your hair, gently plop it into a microfiber towel, an old t-shirt, or t-shirt towel, to absorb excess moisture without causing frizz.
+6. Plop, Don’t Rub: After washing your hair, gently plop it into a microfiber towel, an old T-shirt, or a T-shirt towel to absorb excess moisture without causing frizz.

 7. Satin/Silk Pillowcase Love: Switch to a silk or satin pillowcase to reduce friction while you sleep, preventing tangles and frizz.